yaroslaff/mostfiles/README.md

 1 mostfiles/__pycache__
 1 mostfiles
 ~~~
 3 files in current directory, all hidden files/directories (like .gitignore, .git ) are ignored.
-Only LICENSE, pyproject.toml and README.md is counted.
+Only LICENSE, pyproject.toml and README.md are counted.
 Subdirectory "mostfiles" not counted because `-d` not given.

 ~~~
 $ mostfiles -r